powerman/Narada/README.md

 > project backup" feature.
 >
 > "Consistent" require using shared/exclusive file locking on file
-> `var/.lock`.
+> `.lock`.
 All Narada does is create that file when generate new
 > project and acquire exclusive lock on it while executing `narada-backup`.
 > But to really have consistent backups __you__ must acquire shared lock on
 > that file when accessing any project files or database in any of your